changelab-hq/share_harder/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 Required ENV variables:
- - GOOGLE_CLIENT_ID - Used for OAuth login, get it from the Google Cloud console
- - GOOGLE_CLIENT_SECRET
  - APP_URL - this needs to be set to https://your-app-name.herokuapp.com (no trailing slash)

 ## Dev Setup